A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 View from the top of the trail in Skógafoss.
 Just trying to catch my breath.

 After the unexpected amount of “exercise,” I was ready to arrive at Vik.
-We stayed at a comfy farm with a great breakfast called Sólheimahjáleiga Bed & Breakfast-Book It Here!.
-The change in the landscape through the island it’s unbelievable, and even the soil looks entirely different from one area to another.
+We stayed at a comfy farm with a great breakfast called Sólheimahjáleiga Bed & Breakfast.
+The change in the landscape throughout the island is unbelievable, and even the soil looks entirely different from one area to another.

-In our mission to find food, we saw the Vik Church, Reynisdrangar (basalt sea stacks), and Black Sand Beach.
+We saw the Vik Church, Reynisdrangar (basalt sea stacks), and Black Sand Beach in our mission to find food.
 Sadly, the weather was not the best, and I was not able to obtain “Pinterestable” pictures.
 The wind was strong, and sometimes there was also rain.
-I was also aware that people have died to try to get a good picture of Black Sand Beach, which made me more careful than usual.
+I was also aware that people have died trying to get a good picture of Black Sand Beach, which made me more careful than usual.

 Black Beach Iceland Vik